subsquid/docs/docs/tutorials/parquet-file-store.md

 :::

 :::info
-**Note:** for the pool ABI, you can inspect the internal transactions of one of the [Create Pool transactions of the Factory](https://etherscan.io/tx/0xd9e0fc1d737479e940d9807a535c75a31a2c8458792e2c66e2cc33f19f88e546#internal), and look at the destination address, which will be the pool itself.
+**Note:** you can find a pool and its ABI by inspecting the internal calls of one of the [Create Pool transactions of the Factory contract](https://etherscan.io/tx/0xd9e0fc1d737479e940d9807a535c75a31a2c8458792e2c66e2cc33f19f88e546#internal).
 :::

-This means you'll need to generate TypeScript code for them, with multiple commands.
+Generate TypeScript code for them:

 ```bash
 sqd typegen 0x1f98431c8ad98523631ae4a59f267346ea31f984#factory
 sqd typegen 0xc36442b4a4522e871399cd717abdd847ab11fe88#NonfungiblePositionManager
 sqd typegen 0x390a4d096ba2cc450e73b3113f562be949127ceb#pool
 ```
-This should have created a few files in the `src/abi` folder for you.
+This should create a few files in the `src/abi` folder for you.
 No need to do anything special about the `ERC20*.json` ABIs, since all files located at `./abi` are processed every time `sqd typegen` is called.
 The command also automatically generates a Typescript ABI for the Multicall contract due to the `--multicall` flag being specified by its entry in `commands.json`.

-### CSV, Tables and Databases
+### Tables and Databases

 The `@subsquid/file-store` library defines the `Table` and `Database` classes.